apache/celix/documents/getting_started/using_services_with_c.md

 ## Components

 Component should use the ADT principle (see [ADT in C](http://inst.eecs.berkeley.edu/~selfpace/studyguide/9C.sg/Output/ADTs.in.C.html)).
-Note that is a a convention.
+Note that is a convention.

 Components should have a `<cmpName>_create` and `<cmpName>_destroy` function.
 Components can have a `<cmpName>_start` and `<cmpName>_stop` function to start/stop threads or invoke functionality needed a fully created component.